MISSION STATEMENT

 You must have an immunization record from a doctor, personal health record, or health agency record (i.e. County Health, AHCCCS) with the dates and kinds of immunization received, or have the child re-immunized.

 Recall/memory of when the student received shots is not acceptable.
 If you do not have documentary proof of measles, mumps, and rubella, you will need to take your son/daughter for blood test immunity.
-Questions may be directed to Maricopa County Health Department (602-506-6900).
+Questions may be directed to the Maricopa County Health Department (602-506-6900).

 Emergency Card